-The catamaran is equipped with a total of 4 passenger cabins with double beds.
-All cabins feature a porthole and rooftop pop-top.
+The catamaran is equipped with a total of 6 passenger cabins, 4 with double beds below deck, with a porthole and rooftop pop-top; and 2 bunk bed cabins on the main deck.
 The vessel also features an onboard kitchenette.

 Power onboard is 220V on European 2 pin sockets.
 Please note that this is not suitable for sleeping aid machines, as the power source may not always be operating.
 Bringing a battery pack is recommended.